-The combined evidence from the desktop study and the internal and external inspection of the rear, single storey extension provides a high level of confidence in support of the opinions set out in this report.
-There are no visible features externally on the rear, single storey extension in which bats could access the extension to roost.
+The combined evidence from the desktop study and the internal and external inspection of the property provides a high level of confidence in support of the opinions set out in this report.
+There were no bats or evidence of bats and no features externally on the building which could be utilised by roosting bats or in which bats could access the building to roost and internally there are no potential roosting opportunities for bats.

-Informed by the results of the survey and the factors highlighted in Section 6, it is concluded that there is negligible potential for roosting bats within the rear, single storey extension.
+Informed by the results of the survey and the factors highlighted in Section 6, along with the data from the desktop study, it is concluded that there is negligible potential for roosting bats within the property.
 Based on recommendations in the Bat Workers Manual and the Bat Surveys Good Practice Guidelines, no further survey effort is required.